 22nd Pacific Science Congress

-The theme of the Congress, held June 14-17 2011, was “Meeting the Challenges of Global Change.”
-The meeting featured programs of the PSA, the ICSU Regional Office for Asia and the Pacific, and the Academy of Sciences of Malaysia.
+The June 2011 Congress, which had the theme “Meeting the Challenges of Global Change,” featured programs of the PSA, the ICSU Regional Office for Asia and the Pacific, and the Academy of Sciences of Malaysia.
 These included global climate change, hazard reduction, and health and wellbeing.
 Several prominent Malaysian government representatives participated in the meeting.
 For more information, please visit the Congress website.

 U.S. delegates to the Congress included David Schindel, Smithsonian Institution; Curtis Daehler, University of Hawaii at Manoa; and Barbara Thiers, New York Botanical Garden.
 Karumuna Kaijage and Kathie Bailey Mathae attended representing the National Academy of Sciences.
 Burke Burnett from the Bishop Museum serves as PSA Executive Secretary.

 The USNC for the Pacific Science Association provided travel grants to three graduate students.
 Congratulations go to Michelle Gaither, Iria Fernandez-Silva, and Derek Skillings.